 We maintain that the use of reconstituted Bath stone would be inappropriate, as this has a different colour and weather to natural Bath stone, and would result in a jarring and unsympathetic visual contrast.
 We maintain that a natural Bath stone would sit more comfortably within this context and would be more visually recessive as it weathers down to a more neutral colour and finish.
 We maintain that further details and specifications regarding the proposed materials are needed.

-We maintain our original concerns regarding the proposed amenity of the new dwelling for future occupiers.
-The new dwelling would measure approx. 78.4m2 in total (internal floor space), indicated to be 3-bed with capacity for up to 6 residents total.
-This is a reduction from the previously proposed 86sqm floor space in refused application 21/05630/FUL.
+We have additional concerns regarding the proposed amenity of the new dwelling for future occupiers.
+The new dwelling would measure approx. 86sqm in total, indicated to be 3-bed with capacity for up to 6 residents total.
 However, the minimum national space standard for a house of this scale (3-bed, 3 storeys) is 90sqm.
-Whilst the national space standard is not referenced within the local development plan and therefore is not a policy requirement, we emphasise that this remains a useful nationwide tool to assess what is considered to be adequate residential amenity for future occupiers.
-We therefore maintain ongoing concerns with the construction of an undersized new-build dwelling and inadequate provision of private, usable space for future residents contrary to Policy D6.
 We additionally highlight the poor provision of outdoor amenity space across the site.
 The north-west corner of the site appears to constitute the remaining green space, which is shown to be located within the proposed site plan of the new dwelling and will likely form a constrained garden space for the new residents, although this is not clearly specified.
 This would have a notable impact on the existing residents of 120 Wells Road whose access would be limited to the car park hardstanding.

 Should the principle of a new dwelling on this site be considered acceptable, we maintain that additional landscaping should be required to ensure the provision of adequate external amenity for new residents, without compromising the surviving garden space accessible to existing residents.